 e.
 Sunglasses may not be worn inside the building during school hours except for medical reasons, and including prescription transition lenses.

 f.
-Proper footwear must be and should not pose a potential health or safety problem.
+Proper footwear must be worn at all times and should not pose a potential health or safety problem.
 Slippers and similar soft-soled shoes are prohibited.
 For safety reasons, students are encouraged to wear shoes with a strap around the back of the foot.

 g.
 Unless an exception has been provided by the school administrator (i.e. for spirit days, etc.), wearing pajamas, lounge wear, bath robes, or blankets is prohibited.